-This is a marketing communication.
 The value of investments, and the income from them, can go down as well as up and past performance is no guarantee of future returns.
 Investors may not receive back the amount originally invested.
 Investments and investment services referred to may not be suitable for all recipients.

 Quilter Cheviot and Quilter Cheviot Investment Management are trading names of Quilter Cheviot Limited, Quilter Cheviot International Limited and Quilter Cheviot Europe Limited.
-Quilter Cheviot International is a trading name of Quilter Cheviot International Limited.

-Quilter Cheviot Limited is registered in England and Wales with number 01923571, registered office at Senator House, 85 Queen Victoria Street, London, EC4V 4AB.
+Quilter Cheviot Limited is registered in England with number 01923571, registered office at Senator House, 85 Queen Victoria Street, London, EC4V 4AB.
 Quilter Cheviot Limited is a member of the London Stock Exchange, authorised and regulated by the UK Financial Conduct Authority and as an approved Financial Services Provider by the Financial Sector Conduct Authority in South Africa.